 To avoid these problems, use tools like Cast Feed Validator or Podbase to regularly validate and check your podcast for errors; these tools will analyze your feed and alert you to missing metadata, broken links, or invalid podcast formatting.

 One of the most effective ways to grow an engaged audience is by maintaining a regular podcast episode release schedule.
 While it helps to publish episodes fairly frequently, it’s even more important to publish on the same day/time each week or month.
-Sticking to a predictable schedule helps your audience build listener habits, and encourages them to look forward to your next episode.
+Sticking to a predictable schedule helps your audience build listener habits and encourages them to look forward to your next episode.
 Many podcast hosting platforms allow you to schedule episodes in advance, which is useful for maintaining consistency even when you’re busy.

 Fourthwall gives podcasters powerful tools to monetize their audience beyond just their podcast episodes alone!
 With Fourthwall, you can sell custom merchandise, offer exclusive content to your loyal listeners, and create an amazing branded storefront that showcases your podcast and products in one place.